 Cutthroat trout are small, scrappy fighters that are best suited to the lighter end of the fly rod spectrum.
 3, 4, and 5wt rods are all appropriate, depending on the line type and size of fly chosen.
 The rod of choice for Alaska's Coastal Cutthroat is usually a 8'6" to 9' 4 or 5wt.
 On small water 3 and 4 weights are a ton of fun.
 For all around use a 5wt will provide the most versatility in fishability.
 If chasing these bad boys in some of Southeast Alaska's Trophy Lakes, a 9-10' 6 or 7wt rod that can handle large streamers and heavy sinking lines is preferrable.

 Reels best suited for cutthroat fishing are characterized by their light weight and smooth performance.
 This is a fish you will cast to a lot.
 Make sure your get a reel that balances nicely on your rod.
-Most cutthroat average 8-18" in Alaska, so any reel can do the job.
-If you fish in estuaries and salt water, a good, machined aluminum reel that is important.
+Most cutthroat average 8-18" in Alaska, so any reel can do the job, drag is less important for most of these fish.
+If you fish in estuaries and salt water, a good, machined aluminum reel is important.
 Machined reels are often anodized and resist corrosion much better than die cast reels.
 When chasing the larger coastal cutthroat trout that reside deep in the Trophy Lakes, a reel with a good drag system is advisable.

 Depending upon the method of presentation, fly line choices include full-float weight-forward lines, sinking tip lines, and full sinking lines (in the lakes) to deliver your offering to the proper depth.
 About 80% of the fishing done for cutthroat is done with a weight forward floating line.
 A short fast sink tip can be very useful when fishing larger streams, ponds and small lakes.
 Targeting these fish are where poly leaders really shine.
 In larger lakes, especially the trophy lakes the big fish will be deep.
 You will often find the biggest trout feeding at depths of 50 feet or more!
 Heavy sink tips or full sinking lines can be the ticket for hooking one of these monsters of the deep.